 PUERTO RICAN LEAGUE

-Cheering for Pirates' players and friends in Tuesday’s winter league action:
+Looking in on the Pirates' players and friends in Saturday's winter league action...

 PUERTO RICAN LEAGUE